Simon Laner

-Simon Laner (born 28 January 1984) is an Italian footballer, winner of the 2003 UEFA European Championship with the Italy Under-19 national team, so far being the first and only team in the history of Italian football to do so.
-He currently plays as a midfielder for Serie D club Adrense.
+Simon Laner (born 28 January 1984) is an Italian footballer who plays as a midfielder.

 Career

 He made his Serie B debut in a 1–0 defeat for Hellas Verona F.C. against Livorno, on 14 September 2002.

 AlbinoLeffe

 In summer 2008 Laner joined AlbinoLeffe in a 3-year contract for €200,000 transfer fee.

 On 9 August 2010 Laner joined Serie A team Cagliari along with Gabriele Perico on loan with option to co-own the players (announced originally as co-ownership deals only).
 As part of the deal, Andrea Cocco moved to opposite direction.
 (Perico and Laner costed Cagliari €750,000 and Cocco costed AlbinoLeffe €50,000.

 In June 2011 Laner returned to AlbinoLeffe after Cagliari not excised the buy option.

 Return to Verona

-On 22 July 2012 Laner was re-signed by Serie B team Verona on a loan deal for the 2012-13 season, for €30,000 loan fee.
+On 22 July 2012 Laner was re-signed by Serie B team Verona on a loan deal for the 2012–13 season, for €30,000 loan fee.
 He finished second in the league thus gaining promotion to the Serie A. The club also excised the option to sign half of his registration rights for €250,000 in a 3-year contract.

 On 31 January 2014, Laner was loaned out to Serie B side Novara.
 In June 2014 Verona acquired Laner, Cocco and sold Simone Calvano back to AlbinoLeffe for €500 each.

-The season 2014-15 saw Laner joined Carpi on loan, winning yet another promotion to the Serie A after finishing in first place.
+The season 2014–15 saw Laner joined Carpi on loan, winning yet another promotion to the Serie A after finishing in first place.

 On 25 August 2015 Laner was loaned to Swiss Italian team Chiasso.

 On 29 August 2016 Laner was signed by Modena in another loan.